- Category: Scouts BSA

-Boy Scouts is a national program that attracts boys* who are usually aged 11 thru 17, but they may also be younger than 11 if they have "crossed-over" from a Webelos Den in Cub Scouts during 5th grade.
-Boy Scout units are known as Troops; Troops are organized into Patrols.
-Boy Scouts is generally a boy-led program, with guidance from Adult Leaders.
+Scouts BSA is a national program that attracts boys and girls* who are usually aged 11 thru 17, but they may also be younger than 11 if they have "crossed-over" from a Webelos Den in Cub Scouts during 5th grade.
+Scouts BSA units are known as Troops; Troops are organized into Patrols.
+Scouts BSA is generally a youth-led program, with guidance from Adult Leaders.
 Note: Troops are either all-boy Troops or all-girl Troops; mixed gender youth in a Troop is not currently allowed.

 Adult Leaders are men and women who are age 18 or older who have completed a BSA Adult Leader Application, have passed a strict background check, have passed a course in Youth Protection Training, and (depending on the Adult Leader's position) undergone additional training courses to learn how to perform the duties for which they are responsible.

 *Note: The program formerly known as Boy Scouts was renamed to Scouts BSA and now admits girls to all-girl Troops, effective February 1, 2019.